christian-schlichtherle/fun-io/README.md

 diff().base(jar(base)).update(jar(update)).to(jar(delta));
 ```

-If you wanted to use the `archive-io-bios` module instead of the `archive-io-commons-compress` module, then, apart from
+If you wanted to use the `fun-io-bios` module instead of the `fun-io-commons-compress` module, then, apart from
 configuring the class path, you would only have to edit the `import` statement as shown in the next example.

 #### Patching a JAR file with a delta JAR file to another JAR file